hraberg/Shen.java/README.md

 ### What doesn't work?

+*Regarding the interpreter, which I don't plan to finish*

 * Shen - it cannot bootstrap Shen yet, dies loading [`declarations.kl`](https://github.com/hraberg/Shen.java/blob/master/shen/klambda/declarations.kl), with various errors.
 * This means no REPL (one could do a KL only REPL).
 * Compilation - it's currently an interpreter, but doesn't intend to stay like one.